 2) Quality of breeding cats used and kittens produced.
 Our breeding cats have been selectively brought in from Europe.
 We put a lot of care and dedication into producing the very best devons possible - we are not just breeding to sell pets and turn a profit - there is very little "profit" in this hobby when it's done right - literally 80% or more from the sale of our kittens goes back into running the cattery and caring properly for our cats.

 The price of our kittens varies depending on the particular kitten (quality, colour, etc) that you are interested in.
-Add to that the hours of time and energy that go into raising them for a full 16 weeks, not to mention the $ worth of vet care they receive before leaving us (spay/neuter, at least two sets of vaccinations, deworming, microchip, health check/guarantee).
+Add to that the hours of time and energy that go into raising them for a full 16 weeks, not to mention the $ worth of vet care they receive before leaving us (spay/neuter, three sets of vaccinations, deworming, microchip, health check/guarantee).
 Not all breeders include these services in the price of their kittens, so always ask before simply looking at the price of the kitten.

 How can I secure a spot on the waiting list?

 If you feel you have done sufficient research on devon rex cats and consider yourself to be a good candidate for giving one of our devon rex kittens a loving, lifetime home, then the next step is to apply to be added to our waiting list.

 There is a non-refundable $250 fee to be added to the list.

 Please send the fee via e-transfer to email@example.com

 How long will I have to wait to choose my kitten?

 This all depends on what type of kitten(s) you are waiting for (colour, pattern, sex, etc), and how many people ahead of you on the wait list are waiting for the same type of kitten.
 Often people are waiting for a specific set of parents that they like, or a specific colour or pattern.
 Once you are on the waiting list you are free to bypass as many litters as you like until you see the kitten(s) you like.
 You will not lose your place on the list, you will only move further up the list.